What is a meaningful representation of protein sequences?: Results

+The star-like structure of the VAE representation in \fig\ref{fig:beta_lactamase}I, and the associated phyla color-coding strongly suggest that the topology of this particular representation space is related to the tree topology of the evolutionary history underlying the protein family \cite{Ding2019}.
+As an example of the potential and limits to representation interpretability, we will proceed with a more detailed analysis of this space.

+To explore the topological origin of the representation space, we estimate a phylogenetic tree of a subset of our input data ($n=200$), and encode the inner nodes of the tree to our latent space using a standard ancestral reconstruction method (see Methods).
+Although the fit is not perfect -- a few phyla are split and placed on opposite sides of the origin -- there is generally a good correspondence (\fig\ref{fig:points_tree}).
+We see that the reconstructed ancestors to a large extent span a meaningful tree, and it is thus clear that the representation topology in this case reflects relevant topological properties from the input space.

+\emph{Implication: Although neural networks are high capacity function estimators, we see empirically that topological constraints in input space are maintained in representation space.
+The latent manifold is thus meaningful and should be respected when relying on the representation for data interpretation.}

-\paragraph{Geometry gives meaning to representations.} Perhaps the most exciting prospect of representation learning is the possibility of gaining new insights through interpretation and manipulation of the learned representation space.
-In NLP, the celebrated \texttt{word2vec} model \cite{Mikolov2013} demonstrated that simple arithmetic operations on representations yielded meaningful results, e.g. "Paris - France + Italy = Rome".
-The ability to perform such operations on proteins would have substantial impact on protein engineering and design.
-However, the lack of such results in the literature suggests that some aspects of learned representations remain poorly understood.
+\paragraph{Geometry gives robust representations.} Perhaps the most exciting prospect of representation learning is the possibility of gaining new insights through interpretation and manipulation of the learned representation space.
+In NLP, the celebrated \texttt{word2vec} model \cite{Mikolov2013} demonstrated that simple arithmetic operations on representations yielded meaningful results, e.g. ``Paris - France + Italy = Rome'', and similar results are known from image analysis.
+The ability to perform such operations on proteins would have substantial impact on protein engineering and design, for instance making it possible to interpolate between biochemical properties or functional traits of a protein.
+What is required of our representations to support such interpolations?

-To qualify the discussion, we note that standard arithmetic operations such as addition and subtraction relies on the assumption that the learned representation space is Euclidean.
-The visualizations of the alignment-based family-specific VAE representation in Fig.~\ref{fig:beta_lactamase}, however, suggest that a Euclidean interpretation is misleading: The star-like structure of the corresponding representations resembles the structure of a phylogenetic tree rooted at the origin.
-To investigate this structural origin of the latent space, we estimate a phylogenetic tree of a subset of our input data, and encode the inner nodes of the tree to our latent space using ancestral reconstruction (see Methods).
-This confirms that the learned representation to a large extent follows the evolutionary history behind the data (Fig.~\ref{fig:points_tree}).
-If we define similarities between pairs of points through the Euclidean distance between them, we would obtain straight-line interpolants that pass through uncharted territory in the representation space.
+To qualify the discussion, we note that standard arithmetic operations such as addition and subtraction rely on the assumption that the learned representation space is Euclidean.
+The star-like structure observed for the alignment-based VAE representation in \fig\ref{fig:points_tree} suggests that a Euclidean interpretation may be misleading: If we define similarities between pairs of points through the Euclidean distance between them, we implicitly assume straight-line interpolants that pass through uncharted territory in the representation space when moving between `branches' of the star-like structure.
 This does not seem fruitful.